-East London NHS Foundation Trust and Mind have joined forces to launch a trio of services available 24 hour a day to support local residents in The City of London and Hackney available at weekends, bank holidays and outside office hours.
+The Trust and Mind provide three services available 24 hour a day to support local residents in The City of London and Hackney available at weekends, bank holidays and outside office hours.

 The Crisis Pathway Service offers immediate support to people in crisis or in distress, but also follow up with a range of interventions to help individuals to develop ways to cope with difficulties in their life and find ways that help to avoid a crisis.